bob-gray/serviceberry-logger/README.md

   - **path** *string*

     The path to the log file.
-Defaults to `server.log`.
+Defaults to `logs/server.log`.
 When the plugin is called with a path the bunyan logger options are set as follows.

 	- **name:** *path basename (ie...server)*